-The new quartz-powered Roamer Vanguard wrist watch seems to be strongly influenced (to put it mildly) by the legendary Jules Audemars Extra Thin collection by the major Swiss watchmaker Audemars Piguet.
+The quartz-powered Roamer Vanguard is strongly influenced (to put it mildly) by the legendary Jules Audemars Extra Thin collection by the major Swiss watchmaker Audemars Piguet.
 Although featuring the same style and looking great in general, in small details the watch, to my deepest regret, clearly shows that it is at least ten times cheaper than the gorgeous piece of technical marvel that it pays homage to.

-Too slow to follow current trend of rapid miniaturization, the new watch is delivered in a slim, round case whole 42 millimeters in diameter.
-Available in pure stainless steel or with mirror-polished rose gold PVD treatment, the Roamer Vanguard actually reproduces all major elements of exterior design of its source of inspiration.
+Too slow to follow the current trend of rapid miniaturization, the new watch is delivered in a slim, round case whole 42 millimeters in diameter.
+Available in pure stainless steel or with mirror-polished rose gold PVD treatment, the Roamer Vanguard actually reproduces all major elements of the exterior design of its source of inspiration.

 The list of visible differences between the two is the diameter of the body, the thickness of lugs, and the finish of the crown: the octahedral one on the Roamer Vanguard seems to be completely smooth, which will possibly make it more difficult to properly set the watch (and you will have to operate it at least five times per year: at the end of each month, which is shorter than 31 days, to set the simple calendar.)

 The design of the dial is also very similar to that of the Jules Audemars model, although the leaf-shaped hours and minutes hands seem to be completely flat (I also hate the green dot in the center: it literally drives me nuts.)

 It is, perhaps, cheaper to make the hands flat, however, saving a penny or two on the manufacturing process, the Swiss company completely destroyed the look of the dial that, otherwise, looks absolutely perfect.